solidjs/solid-docs-legacy/en/tutorials/bindings_spreads/lesson.md

 For this we use the spread operator `...`.

-We can pass an object with variable number of properties:
+We can pass an object with a variable number of properties:

 ```jsx
 <Info {...pkg} />